Stone Barn Savanna

 By Mark Jordan, STONE BARN SAVANNA'S LAND STEWARD

 In a state that ranks 49th based on the amount of natural landscape that remains, the Nachusa Grasslands and the Tellabs unit are an oasis amidst the fields, highways and cities that many associate with this state.
-The Tellabs unit is simultaneously rich and degraded.
+Stone Barn Savanna (Tellabs unit) is simultaneously rich and degraded.
 There are wonderful plant and animals species that thrive here.
 Birds are singing, insects are visiting flowers, and native plants small and large are growing.
 However, many exotic and invasive plants have arrived and interrupted the traditional interactions in a natural savanna–woodland community.

-To me Tellabs is a special place, because forty–five years ago, I, Mark Jordan, the current land steward of this unit, spent many of my youthful days hiking, exploring and camping in this area.
+To me Stone Barn Savanna is a special place, because forty–five years ago I spent many of my youthful days hiking, exploring, and camping in this area.
 It was a place to climb trees, ford creeks, identify birds, scale cliffs, and collect rocks.

-Tellabs is a place of memory and a place of hope.
-Although the land has changed since I first explored as a youth, Tellabs
+Stone Barn Savanna is a place of memory and a place of hope.
+Although the land has changed since I first explored as a

-contains the plant components that will eventually develop into a high–quality natural community.
-Many individuals have worked hard to protect the unit and begin Tellabs restoration.
-It will take many years of pulling, digging, and planting, gallons of sweat, and learning from successes and mistakes to fulfill the hope of a new Tellabs.
+youth, the landscape contains the plant components that will eventually develop into a high–quality natural community.
+Many individuals have worked hard to protect the unit and begin restoration.
+It will take many years of pulling, digging, and planting, gallons of sweat, and learning from successes and mistakes to fulfill the hope of a new Stone Barn Savanna.
 The efforts of many and a commitment to a long–term goal are necessary to restore this area to a place reminiscent of the landscape and ecology of the Prairie State.

-Tellabs reminds us that we share this place with companion life forms.
-Tellabs is an opportunity to work toward reestablishing the relationships that characterize a natural community.
-The oak and the woodpecker, the Baptisia and the bee, the sand and the spider are part of the diversity of this area.
-Enjoy the specialness and the promise of Tellabs.
+Stone Barn Savanna reminds us that we share this place with companion life forms.
+Here is an opportunity to work toward reestablishing the relationships that characterize a natural community.
+The oak and the woodpecker, the baptisia and the bee, the sand and the spider are part of the diversity of this area.
+Enjoy the specialness and the promise of Stone Barn Savanna.

 Back to Tour Page